top of page

 This work supports families with children of any age — from early childhood to teens, and also adult family relationships where old dynamics are still active.

-What makes my approach different
+What makes my approach different?

 Across nearly 30 years, I’ve supported families and individuals living with complex realities — trauma, neurodivergence, mental health challenges, high conflict, breakdown, safeguarding concerns, and long-standing relational pain.